 7) Check for Certifications

 Sometimes, beds can include misleading information about the makeup of the mattress.
-If a manufacturer calls a product organic, make sure it is stated what organization certified the product.
+If a manufacturer calls a product organic, make sure the organization that certified the product is named.
 Any item legally allowed to be called organic must be certified.
-This will only apply to the covers, as fabrics and foods are currently the only items certified organic (meaning latex cannot be officially called organic).
-Oeko-Tex is another great certification to see, as it ensures the textiles used do not contain hazardous materials.
+This will only apply to the covers and latex used to make the foam, as fabrics and agricultural goods are currently the only items certified organic.
+Finished latex foams can be produced using organic latex to the Global Organic Latex Standard (GOLS).
+Oeko-Tex and Eco Institut are other great certification to see, as they test to ensure the materials used do not contain hazardous materials.